RedBulli/speech-to-text-chat/README.md

 Speech to Text Chat
 ====================
-Reuses the same backbone model file on the server and the client.
-Useful for validation on both sides etc.

 Reuses the same Backbone models on the server and the client.
 Useful e.g. for reusing validation.